Don’t Take Yourself So Seriously! Here’s How to Humanize Your Business Online

 Fact: People Buy and Interact with Companies that they Like

 But if you are honest with yourself, you will find that the majority of the time the answer is, “yes.”
 Let’s face it, you may not think about what companies are doing on a daily basis, but if a company is acting in a way contrary to how you think they should be acting, then you are unlikely to continue doing business with them.

 Having the ability to guide people to trust your company’s presence online can be the crucial first step of them becoming a future customer.
 Are you really giving people that opportunity to connect with your business on a deeper level online, or are you unknowingly building walls between them and a potential interaction?

-Concentrate on Relationships
+1. Concentrate on Relationships

 Your company should consider it a privilege that a random stranger landed on your webpage and is actively seeking out ways that you could assist them.
 Don’t leave them feeling disappointed or distant.
 Viewers want to be spoken to as a human, and it is no longer enough just to let them know who you are.

 Showing your humanity is critical in attracting new clients.
 Focusing on your unique tone and message is the key in connecting with your audience.
 Remember, relationships with your customers will be the one aspect of your company that financial instability, outside competition, and fluctuating markets cannot touch.

 Many companies often believe that heightened level of professional writing on a website equates to customers having an increased sense of trust in a company’s ability to meet their needs.
 In most cases, this hurts businesses more than it helps them.
 While it is necessary to convey to your audience your expertise in a particular field, the tone and language used is of particular importance.

 1. Using condescending language or writing over the viewer’s head.
 It is all about communications.
 If they don’t understand what you are saying or worse yet, think you are talking down to them, they will tune you out.